-6. Performance Evaluations and Observations
+6. Performance evaluation and observation

-For performance analysis, we have implemented the group key management protocol in TinyOS[22] and NS-2.
-To create a sensor network environment in NS-2 [16], we plugged in sensor agent, energy model, and multi-channel model developed by the United States Navy [19].
-The experiments are performed using two sensor routing protocols Tiny-AODV [22] and Tiny-Diffusion [23] by varying the number of nodes and partial key sizes.
+For performance analysis, we have implemented the group key management protocol in TinyOS and NS-2.
+As NS-2 is not developed for sensor network, a sensor network environment is created in NS-2 by plugging in sensor agent, energy model, and multichannel model developed by the United States Navy.

-We have developed an application-layer approach for generating and broadcasting the partial keys.
-The partial keys are generated using a random number generator.
-The sensor nodes use the UDP transport agent to broadcast the partial keys to the appropriate cluster head.
 The cluster head computes the group using the method as described in Section 5.
 It chooses a certain number of partial keys in order to compute the group key.
 It also stores the identification of the nodes along with the partial keys so that it can save memory by discarding the partial keys received earlier.

-In order to measure how fast the partial keys are delivered to the cluster head, we did experiments using two sensor routing protocols: Tiny-AODV [22] and Tiny-Diffusion [23].
-The sensor nodes, which do not fall in a 10 meter range, generate partial keys so that the cluster head can get the partial keys from different regions in its group.
-Then, they establish a route to the cluster head using the routing protocols and send the partial keys using that route.
+In order to measure how fast the partial keys are delivered to the cluster head, we did experiments using two sensor routing protocols: Tiny-AODV and Tiny-Diffusion.
+The sensor nodes, which do not fall in a 10 meters range, generate partial keys so that the cluster head can get the partial keys from different regions in its group.
+Then, they establish a route to the cluster head using the routing protocol and send the partial keys using that route.
 The reasons for restricting the number of sensor nodes and broadcasting the partial keys are to reduce communication overhead, and energy consumption.
-Figure 7 shows the time taken by the network to send the first 25 partial keys to the cluster head using the Tiny-AODV and Tiny-Diffusion routing protocols.
-The algorithm for generating and broadcasting partial keys and computing the group key was kept same in both cases.
+Figure 6 shows the time taken by the network to send the first 25 partial keys to the cluster head using the Tiny-AODV and Tiny-Diffusion routing protocols.
+The algorithm for generating and broadcasting partial keys and computing the group key was kept the same in both cases.